Evannessa/Journal-To-Canvas-Slideshow/README.md

 !["Demonstration of Create or Show Display Scene button"](https://media4.giphy.com/media/PHOiojIZhG3hyg4uIm/giphy.gif)

-4. If you click on this button again while the Display scene already exists, it will activate the Display scene instead of creating a new one. (**Warning**: *Do not* rename this scene, as the script searches for a scene named "Display" specifically.
-I may try to change this in the future so it keeps track of and searches for the scene's ID instead.)
+4. If you click on this button again while the Display scene already exists, it will activate the Display scene instead of creating a new one. ~~(**Warning**: *Do not* rename this scene, as the script searches for a scene named "Display" specifically.
+I may try to change this in the future so it keeps track of and searches for the scene's ID instead.)~~ (No longer true in v0.1.4 -- see Change Log below for details)

-5. You can  change the scene's background image and add extra tiles for decoration, but make sure that the very first tile on the canvas is the tile you wish to display your images.
+5. You can  change the scene's background image and add extra tiles for decoration, ~~but make sure that the very first tile on the canvas is the tile you wish to display your images.~~ (No longer necessary in version 0.1.4 -- see Change Log below for details)
 6. Open up a journal entry with images (**Note**: This should work with Image Mode journal entries too).
-You should notice the images highlight in white when you hover over them.
+You should notice the images highlight and gain a shadow when you hover over them.
 7. Clicking on them will cause the tile in the Display scene to resize/reposition and change to match the image you clicked on.
 8. Have fun!

+---

 ## Videos in Journal